mrmagic2020/DirectoryPrinterPro/README.md

 `--ignore TEXT ...` - Set the list of files/directories to be ignored. (e.g. `.vscode`, `.git`, `build`, etc.)

 `--no-content TEXT ...` - Ignore the contents of specific directories.
 (Only prints the directory name.)

+`--use-prev-cmd` - Use the same command executed previously.
+Commands without this flag and with the --to-file flag will be stored in the file.
+This will ignore all other flags and options.